 Part III of the Indian Constitution deals with Fundamental Rights.
-Since Fundamental Rights provide for security of citizens’ sets of rights in relation with speech, expression, religion, against exploitation, education, language, culture and constitutional remedies; the term ‘State’ has been used in a wider context to include all such agencies, actions of whose can challenged in the Supreme Court if they violate the any of these fundamental rights.
-And that definition is given in the Article 12 of the Indian Constitution.
+Since Fundamental Rights provide for the security of citizens’ sets of rights in relation with speech, expression, religion, against exploitation, education, language, culture, and constitutional remedies; the term ‘State’ has been used in a wider context to include all such agencies, actions of whose can challenged in the Supreme Court if they violate the any of these fundamental rights.
+And that definition is given in Article 12 of the Indian Constitution.

 Definition of ‘State’ under Article 12